Maureen Baker (doctor): Royal College positions

+Professional Record Standards Body

+Baker took up the position of Chair of the Professional Record Standards Body in November 2017.
+After seven years in the role, she stepped down in 2024.

 Awards and honours

 She was made a Commander of the Most Excellent Order of the British Empire (CBE) in the 2004 New Year Honours for services to medicine.

 In 2009, she received the RCGP Foundation Council Award for meritorious services to general practice.

 Personal life

 In 1984, she married Peter Baker.
 They have two daughters, Carolyn and Elena.